 All Contracts may be prepaid at any time without penalty.
 In the event a borrower elects to prepay a Contract in full, the payoff amount is calculated by deducting the unearned interest (as determined by the "Rule of 78s" method, where applicable) from the Contract balance.
 When a partial prepayment is made on a Contract originated in California, at the option of the borrower, the future monthly payments may be reduced pro rata by the aggregate amount of the prepayment, payment of the next succeeding regular monthly payments may be suspended, or the borrower may continue to make the regular monthly payments and thereby pay the Contract in full prior to its scheduled amortization.
-With respect to Contracts originated outside of California, the portion of each payment on the Contracts allocated to principal and interest and the payoff amount in the event of a full prepayment would be determined by the Rule of 78s method or such other interest amortization method as is permitted by applicable state law.
+With respect to Contracts allocated to principal and interest and the payoff amount in the event of a full prepayment would be determined by the Rule of 78s method or such other interest amortization method as is permitted by applicable state law.